 - (iii) To evaluate the appropriateness of accounting policies used and the reasonableness of accounting estimates and related disclosures made by management. - (iv) To conclude on the appropriateness of management's use of the going concern basis of accounting and, based on the audit evidence obtained, whether a material uncertainty exists related to events or conditions that may cast significant doubt on the entity's ability to continue as a going concern.
 If the auditor concludes that a material uncertainty exists, the auditor is required to draw attention in the auditor's report to the related disclosures in the financial statements or, if such disclosures are inadequate, to modify the opinion.
 The auditor's conclusions are based on the audit evidence obtained up to the date of the auditor's report.
-However, future events or conditions may cause an entity to cease to continue as a going concern. - (v) When the financial statements are prepared in accordance with a fair presentation framework, to evaluate the overall presentation, structure and content of the financial statements, including the disclosures, and whether the financial statements represent the underlying transactions and events in a manner that achieves fair presentation. - (c) When HKSA 600 applies, further describe the auditor's responsibilities in a group audit engagement by stating that: - The auditor's responsibilities are to obtain sufficient appropriate audit evidence regarding the financial information of the entities or business activities within the group to express an opinion on the group financial statements; - (ii) The auditor is responsible for the direction, supervision and performance of the group audit; and - (iii) The auditor remains solely responsible for the auditor's opinion. - 40.
+However, future events or conditions may cause an entity to cease to continue as a going concern. - (v) When the financial statements are prepared in accordance with a fair presentation framework, to evaluate the overall presentation, structure and content of the financial statements, including the disclosures, and whether the financial statements represent the underlying transactions and events in a manner that achieves fair presentation. - (c) When HKSA 600 (Revised)17 applies, further describe the auditor's responsibilities in a group audit engagement by stating that: - The auditor's responsibilities are to plan and perform the group audit to obtain sufficient appropriate audit evidence regarding the financial information of the entities or business units within the group as a basis for forming an opinion on the group financial statements; - (ii) The auditor is responsible for the direction, supervision and review of the audit work performed for purposes of the group audit; and - (iii) The auditor remains solely responsible for the auditor's opinion.^{17A} - 40.
 The Auditor's Responsibilities for the Audit of the Financial Statements section of the auditor's report also shall: (Ref: Para.
 A50) - (a) State that the auditor communicates with those charged with governance regarding, among other matters, the planned scope and timing of the audit and significant audit findings, including any significant deficiencies in internal control that the auditor identifies during the audit; - (b) For audits of financial statements of listed entities, state that the auditor provides those charged with governance with a statement that the auditor has complied with relevant ethical requirements regarding independence and communicates with them all relationships and other matters that may reasonably be thought to bear on the auditor's independence, and where applicable, actions taken to eliminate threats or safeguards applied; and

-HKSA 600, Special Considerations-Audits of Group Financial Statements (Including the Work of Component Auditors)
+17 HKSA 600 (Revised), Special Considerations-Audits of Group Financial Statements (Including the Work of Component Auditors)